TheDeanLab/navigate/docs/source/case_studies/acquire_exASLM.rst

 #.
 Slowly increase :guilabel:`Galvo 0`'s :guilabel:`Amplitude` until the entire field of view is just covered by the swept beam.
 #.
 Under :guilabel:`Waveform Parameter Settings`, press :guilabel:`Save Configuration`.
 #.
 Under the :guilabel:`Channels` tab, restore the filter to its non-empty position.
+#.
+Go to :guilabel:`Camera Settings` and ensure that "Light-Sheet" is selected under :guilabel:`Sensor Mode`.
+Slowly increase the wavelength's :guilabel:`Amplitude` until the beam becomes a straight line across the screen.
+If the beam does not become straighter, try changing the camera's :guilabel:`Readout Direction`.
+#.
+If beam is diverges towards the ends of the camera, reduce the :guilabel:`Height` of camera under :guilabel:`Region of Interest Settings` tab by 10 pixels.

 Loading and finding the sample